8/9/24

 It’s the Tom Seaver Situation All Over Again

-Back in 1977 the New York Mets were run by a stockbroker, the infamous M. Donald Grant, the board chairman and part owner.
-A codgerly, old skinflint, Grant stubbornly refused to spend any money on free agents in 1976 and when then-future Hall of Famer Tom Seaver requested a contract re-negotiation.
-Grant refused, calling Seaver an ingrate and leading local sportswriter Dick Young to write several articles berating Seaver until Young brought Seaver’s wife Nancy into it.
+Back in 1977 the New York Mets were run by a stockbroker, the infamous M. Donald Grant, the board chairman and part team owner.
+A stubborn, old skinflint, Grant continuously refused to spend any money on free agents in 1976.
+When then-future Hall of Famer, the late Tom Seaver requested a contract re-negotiation, Grant refused, calling Seaver an ingrate and leading local sportswriter Dick Young to write several articles berating Seaver until Young brought Seaver’s wife Nancy into it.
 Seaver then demanded a trade and on June 15, 1977, in what became known as “The Midnight Massacre,” Seaver was traded to the Cincinnati Reds for far below equal value.
+(Dave Kingman, their best slugger, was traded to San Diego for a similar low-end return.

 Fast-forward to 2024 and it looks like it’s happening again although without the hostility and cheap ownership.
 Like Tom Seaver was as a pitcher, Pete Alonso is the best slugger in franchise history, has hit more home runs than anybody in baseball over his first five seasons, is a well-liked leader in the Mets’ clubhouse, a goldmine when it comes to community relations and has publicly stated that he wants to be a Met for his entire career.